William Forster Lloyd

-William Forster Lloyd FRS (1794 – 2 June 1852) was a British writer on economics.
+William Forster Lloyd FRS (1794 – 2 June 1852) was an English writer on economics.
 He is best known today for one of his 1833 lectures on population control which have influenced writers in modern economic theory.

 Life

 Born in 1794 at Bradenham, Buckinghamshire, he was the fourth son of Thomas Lloyd, rector of Aston-sub-Edge, and his wife, Elizabeth Ryder; Charles Lloyd was his elder brother.
 He was educated at Westminster School and Christ Church, Oxford, graduating BA in 1815 and MA in 1818.
 He was Greek Reader in 1823, Mathematical lecturer and Drummond Professor of Political Economy (1832–1837) at Christ Church, Oxford (successor to Nassau Senior).
 He was elected a Fellow of the Royal Society in 1834, and died at Prestwood, Missenden, Buckinghamshire in 1852.

 Influential lectures

 Lloyd published several of his lectures.
 In his Two Lectures on the Checks to Population (1833) he introduced the concept of the overuse of a common by its commoners (i.e. those with rights of use and access to it), which was later to be developed by the economist H. Scott Gordon and later still by the ecologist and eugenicist Garrett Hardin and termed by Hardin "The Tragedy of the Commons".
 However, Hardin's use of Lloyd's example has frequently been misunderstood, leading him to later remark that he should have titled his work "The Tragedy of the Unmanaged Commons".

 The key passage in Lloyd's work is:

 "If a person puts more cattle into his own field, the amount of the subsistence which they consume is all deducted from that which was at the command, of his original stock; and if, before, there was no more than a sufficiency of pasture, he reaps no benefit from the additional cattle, what is gained in one way being lost in another.